jekyill/python_expense_tracker/README.md

 ## Usage

-This is a simple python project inteded for tracking your expenditure
+This is a simple python project intended for tracking your expenditure

 First off the program will ask the User for there name and display a welcome message with that name